 This quickly adds up over the month (20 working days times $9 each lunch is $180).
 Throw in any snacks I have at work, and during a working day I will spend $10 or more.

 I generally do not go out to eat for dinner, and don’t drink much anymore.
-I’m saving some money there, but those work lunches are the main deterrent to having a bare bones food and drink expense (and maybe I’d have bare bones then!)
+I’m saving some money there, but those work lunches are my main deterrent to having a bare bones food and drink expense (and maybe I’d have bare bones then!)

 Like I said, cutting the number of times we eat out a month will reduce your food costs.
-By eating in, cooking our meals in bulk or meal planning, you can save a few hundred dollars a month.
+By eating in, cooking meals in bulk or meal planning, you can save a few hundred dollars a month.

 There are many resources out there for how to meal plan, bulk cook, or couponing to save at the grocery store, and I won’t go into these – I just want to make you aware that these are possibilities to reduce your food costs.